-[Section 37 amended by No. 28 of 2006 s.
+[Section 37 amended: No. 28 of 2006 s.
 332.]

 38. Loans to persons generally to improve houses

 (1) Subject to this Act the Authority may make a loan to any person to assist the person to make alterations or additions to a house so that the house may be brought into conformity with the building, health or other local laws or standards of a local government or with the Water Services Act 2012 or to improve the standard of comfort or convenience of the house.